COVID-19 Safety protocol: Last Updated 1 Nov 2020

 Hygiene protocol 2: Associates and Clients

-All associates working face-to-face with clients take responsibility for wiping the desk, door handles light switches, signs, taps and any other surfaces they have come into contact with BEFORE and AFTER you start your block of sessions.
+All associates working face-to-face with clients take responsibility for wiping the desk, door handles, light switches, signs, taps and any other surfaces they have come into contact with BEFORE and AFTER you start your block of sessions.
+Wipe front door handles on arrival and departure.
 Please provide your own pack of wipes and sanitiser so we reduce potential areas of contamination

 Associates will open doors for clients (same protocol for individual and couples+ and the assumption is the couple are living in the same house: couples+ not living in same house are asked to remain online for the time being) so clients do not need to touch anything and maintain social distancing measures whilst you do it: